Rohini (satellite): Rohini Technology Payload (RTP)

 It was a 35 kg experimental spin stabilized satellite that used 3W of power and was launched on 10 August 1979 from SDSC.
 The satellite contained instruments to monitor the launch vehicle.
-It did not achieve its intended orbit as the carrier rocket SLV was only 'partially successful'.
+The satellite could not be placed into its intended orbit.

-RS-1
+Rohini RS-1

 It was also a 35 kg experimental spin stabilized satellite that used 16W of power and was successfully launched on 18 July 1980 from Satish Dhawan Space Centre into an orbit of 305 × 919 km with an inclination of 44.7°.
 It was the first satellite successfully launched by the indigenous launch vehicle SLV.
+This was India's first indigenous satellite launch, making it the seventh nation to possess the capability to launch its own satellites on its own rockets.
 It provided data on the fourth stage of SLV.
 The satellite had mission life of 1.2 years and an orbital life of 20 months.